 At present, this is the only pension which Semapa pays.
-It is a lifelong monthly pension paid 12 months per year, for which the following is provided (i) the transferability of half of its value to the surviving spouse or minor or disabled children and (ii) mandatory deduction from this pension either the value of remunerated services later delivered to Semapa or controlled companies, or the value of pensions that the beneficiary is entitled to receive from the national Social Insurance scheme related to the same period of service.
-On 31 December 2023, Semapa's liability with this pension is € 580 578, as mentioned in Note 7.3 to the Consolidated Financial Statements and Note 7.2 to the Separate Financial Statements.
+It is a lifelong monthly pension paid 12 months per year, for which the following is provided: (i) the transferability of half of its value to the surviving spouse or minor or disabled children and (ii) mandatory deduction from this pension either the value of remunerated services later delivered to Semapa or controlled companies, or the value of pensions that the beneficiary is entitled to receive from the national social insurance scheme concerning the same period of service.
+On 31 December 2024, Semapa's liability with this pension is € 473.495,13, as mentioned in Note 7.3 to the Consolidated Financial Statements and Note 7.2 to the Separate Financial Statements.